-This Cape Malay Cardamom bollas recipe is a traditional yeast free buttermilk doughnut dipped in a fragrant saffron syrup that can be served for iftar snacks or for breakfast when there are no koesisters around.
+This Cape Malay Cardamom bollas recipe is a traditional yeast free buttermilk doughnut dipped in a fragrant saffron syrup that can be served for afternoon tea, iftar snacks or for breakfast when there are no Cape Malay Potato Koesisters (Spiced doughnuts) around.

 A few years ago I brought these cardamom bollas to work during Ramadan for my non-fasting colleagues, and one claimed that it was the best cake he had ever eaten.

 Bollas are quick doughnuts leavened with baking powder instead of yeast.
 Bollas batter is soft and spoonable and they are similar to glazed donut holes, except that you don’t have to press out any shapes.